This amazing Corinthian Greek Pyxis is a high quality hand painted replica of the actual historic vessel made in Athens.

 Shipping & Returns

-- Shipping within 20 days
+- Made to order - Shipping within 60 days

 Most items ship free of charge.
 Transportation fee calculated at checkout.